smileykaur/Predicting_Flight_Depature_Delay/README.md

 ## Recommendations
 I have recommendation around feature if someone plans to extend this project for better performance such as:
-	a.
-Taking holidays into account as this increase the rush.
+- Taking holidays into account as this increase the rush.
-	b.
-Taking day of week into account as weekend and early week are busy.
+- Taking day of week into account as weekend and early week are busy.
-	c.
-Taking time of day into account as mornings and evenings are usually busy.
+- Taking time of day into account as mornings and evenings are usually busy.
-	d.
-Weather condition can be added as additional features to the dataset, this is available with NOAA (National Oceanic and Atmospheric Administration)
+- Weather condition can be added as additional features to the dataset, this is available with NOAA (National Oceanic and Atmospheric Administration)